RausellLab/CNVxplorer/README.md

-# CNVxplore: A webtool for the interpretation of CNVs
+# CNVxplorer: A webtool for the clinical interpretation of CNVs